There’s no doubt that good tenants are worth their weight in gold.

 If only it were that easy!

-Currently-tenanted properties can work in your favour, but not always, so you need to know the ins and outs of purchasing with renters in place.
+Currently-tenanted properties can work in your favor, but not always, so you need to know the ins and outs of purchasing with renters in place.

 Here are some questions to ask before you make any offers: